Results of the Work – 9/11/17

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
-God blessed and I felt it was a good use of time serving the Lord.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+The Lord truly blessed the work.

 In Him,